kajmeter/kajmeter/README.md

 <h3>Hi!
-I'm kajmeter. <h4>An IT worker with self taught / incomplete academic programming background.<br>
+I'm Kajetan. <h4>An IT worker with self taught / incomplete academic programming background.<br>
 <br>
 I'm currently interested in bringing computer vision and photogrammetry to Java using lightweight models.
   <br>